resipsa2917/btrfs-snap/README.md

 btrfs-snappy
 ============

-btrfs-snappy smartly creates and maintains a history of snapshots of BtrFS filesystems by taking snapshots of a BtrFS mountpoint or subvolume when there is new or changed data in your files.
-It will NOT take a snapshot when there are only deleted or renamed files/folders.
+btrfs-snappy smartly creates and maintains a history of snapshots of BtrFS filesystems by taking a snapshot of a BtrFS mountpoint or subvolume when there is new or changed data in your files since the last snapshot.
+It will NOT take a new snapshot when there are only deleted or renamed files/folders since the last snapshot.

 Installation
 ------------